rameshbabuvfx/smart_review_tool/README.md

 SmartReviewTool is a Markup/Annotaion tool for nuke.
 This tool helps the artist/reviewers to do markups on image.

-This tool has lot of features:
+This tool has lot of features :

 * Drawing lines.
 * Adding text.